DZakh/react-hook-dimensions/README.md

 Get full control over your dimensions!

-React Hook to get DOM Element `BoundingClientRect` together with the `page offset` snapshot, that covers all your needs.
+React Hook to get DOM Element `BoundingClientRect` together with the `page offset` snapshot and `position relative to body`, that covers all your needs.

 What makes the package different - **You can trigger an update when you really need it.**